ejosephslab/pgrna/README.md

-#### A computational toolkit for the design of "polyvalent" guide RNAs (pgRNAs) that are optimized for CRISPR activity at multiple viral sites, while also avoiding interactions with the host genome or transcriptome.
+#### A computational toolkit for the design of "polyvalent" guide RNAs (pgRNAs) that are optimized for CRISPR activity at multiple viral sites, simultaneously, while also avoiding interactions with the host genome or transcriptome.

 ## Instructions for windows: